+71020112 2ana 20a0

+Location Corner of United Nations Avenue & Maria Y. Orosa Street in Ermita,

+Manila

-Location Corner of United Nations Avenue & Maria Y. Orosa Street in Ermita, Manila Size Total land area of 6,500 square meters Lessor Acesite Realty Inc. Terms of lease Lease is valid until January 2031, renewable for another 20 years Lease Agreement Php 250,000 per month; escalation of 5% per year
+Size Total land area of 6,500 square meters

+Lessor Acesite Realty Inc.

+Terms of lease Lease is valid until January 2031, renewable for another 20 years

+Lease Agreement Php 250,000 per month; escalation of 5% per year

-On March 18, 2018, a fire broke out in Acesite (Phils.)
-Hotel Corporation's hotel property that damaged the lower floors of the main building as well as the Podium building occupied by the casino area and restaurants in the APHC's hotel property that resulted to the suspension of its hotel operations.
-Based on the Fire Certification issued by the Bureau of Fire Protection -National Headquarters on April 23, 2018, the cause of the subject fire has been declared and classified as "accidental in nature."
+On March 18, 2018, a fire broke out at the Manila Pavilion Hotel and damaged the lower floors of the main building as well as the Podium building occupied by the casino area and restaurants.
+This resulted in the suspension of hotel operations.
+Based on the Fire Certification issued by the Bureau of Fire Protection, the cause of the subject fire has been declared and classified as accidental.